tomarovsky/BuscoClade/README.md

 ### Step 2.
 Add species genomes

 Place your unpacked FASTA genome assemblies into the `genomes/` directory.
 Keep in mind that the file prefixes will influence the output phylogeny.
-Ensure that your files have a `.fasta`, `.fna`, or `.fa` extension.
+Ensure that your files have a `.fasta` extension.

 ### Step 3.
 Configure workflow